-The combination of the freight rail realignment and Tonkin Highway extension provides opportunities to establish an Intermodal Freight Terminal in West Mundijong.
+The combination of the freight rail realignment and Tonkin Highway extension provides opportunities to establish an Intermodal Freight Terminal in West Mundijong to provide logistical support for the Westport project.
+Detailed design of the Tonkin highway, the rail freight re-alignment, Thomas road widening and Westport will impact on the detail with regard to the infrastructure in the District Structure Plan.

-Figure 22: Intersection Sufficiency
+Figure 22: Intersection Sufficiency Source: Cardno

-Source: Cardno